Help and Support

 - - Why should I use Outer Temple Chambers?

-Would I pay an hourly rate for a barrister?
+Will I pay an hourly rate?

 Our fees are usually based on hourly rates.
 The rates vary according to how senior your barrister is, how urgent your case is and how complicated it is.

 As a guide, barristers‘ fees are in this range: